Vulgar Logos

 Kudawara Pharmacy Logo

-Unlike the Polish company Mont-Sat, the Kudawara Pharmacy logo interfered with the firm’s operations.
+Unlike the Polish company Mont-Sat, the logo of Kudawara Pharmacy interfered with the firm’s work.
 The pharmacy underwent a complete rebranding and even changed its name.
-On the one hand, we see the letter “K” on a green-blue background.
-Everything would be fine if the designers didn’t decide to add dots at the top of the letter.
-The logo acquired a sexual connotation, which the audience did not like and only led to criticism and hitting the top of the failed images.
+On one side, we see the letter “K” on a green and blue background.
+Everything would have been fine if the designers had not decided to add dots at the top of the letter.
+The logo took on a sexual connotation, which the audience didn’t like and only led to criticism and a spot on the top of unfortunate images.

 Arlington Pediatric Center